Mikes PRO Handyman Services™

 Preparing Your Home for a Sauna Installation (Power, Placement, and Ventilation)

-A tradesman’s pre-install checklist for home saunas: space planning, flooring, airflow, and electrical requirements so it’s safe and built to last.
+A tradesman’s pre-install checklist for home saunas: level placement, power planning, airflow, and surface protection so it stays safe and built to last.

 Read →